-The company produces and distributes sugar and other by-products.
+The nature of business is to produce and distribute sugar and other by-products.
 The factory located in Panusnikom district of Chonburi province, has the maximum crushing capacity of 3,500 tons of cane per day.
-The cane crushing capacity decreased due to the fact that some of the machines had been moved to Laos and Cambodia.
-The factory is capable of producing raw sugar, high pol sugar, white sugar, and refined sugar.
+The factory is capable of producing raw sugar, high pol sugar.